Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 **French Theory**

 I stayed here.
-They have a small, but fit for purpose breakfast menu in the cafe downstairs with several GF options.
+They have a small breakfast menu in the cafe downstairs with several GF options.
 Hipster vibes.

 # Crêperies

-These are your best bet in terms of capital 'F' French foodthat is gluten free, since buckwheat galettes traditionally contain no wheat flour.
+These are your best bet in terms of capital 'F' French food that is 'intrinsically' gluten free, since buckwheat galettes traditionally contain no wheat flour.